Colin Beyer: Political career

 In the 1970s, while living in Camborne, he spent some time on the Porirua City Council, first as an independent and later as a Labour Party representative.
 During his time as a Porirua city councillor Beyer was widely respected for his sound judgement and a broad knowledge and understanding of the complex range of issues the City was dealing with.
 He later moved to Kelburn.

 Family

 Beyer was married to Noeline Bertrand (née Tamati).
-Her first child, born 1957 as George Bertrand and later named Georgina Beyer, came to live with them after their marriage after having spent the previous years with her parents.
+Her daughter from her previous marriage, Georgina Beyer, came to live with them following their marriage after having spent the previous years with Noeline's parents.
 Their son Andrew was born in December 1963.
-With marital problems developing, George was sent to Wellesley College boarding school, where he tried to commit suicide for feeling rejected by his parents.
+With marital problems developing, Georgina was sent to Wellesley College boarding school, where she tried to commit suicide for feeling rejected by her parents.
 Colin Beyer separated from Noeline in 1971 and moved to Brooklyn, where he shared an apartment with Ron Brierley, whom he knew from Wellington College.
 He married Brazilian-born Anna and had two sons.
 He also gained custody of his son Andrew.

 Georgina Beyer came out first to her stepfather, before telling her mother about her 1984 sex reassignment surgery.
-She achieved fame as the world's first transsexual Member of Parliament.
+She achieved fame as the world's first transgender Member of Parliament.